-As noted above, concerns about teacher credentials/qualifications were identified in the Notice to Cure issued to SHPS after it submitted the renewal petition for PS7.
-A review of the renewal petition identified all of the necessary elements affirming that teachers will hold appropriate credentials, as well as optional elements regarding staff recruitment and development.
-The corrective action plan submitted by SHPS on behalf of PS7 includes several additional steps that appear to bridge the gap between the language in the renewal petition and its implementation.
+As noted above, concerns about teacher credentials/qualifications were identified in the Notice to Cure issued to SHPS after SCHS submitted its renewal petition.
+The review of the petition did include all of the necessary elements affirming that teachers will hold appropriate credentials, as well as optional elements regarding staff recruitment and development.
+The corrective action plan submitted by SHPS includes several additional steps that appear to bridge the gap between the language in the renewal petition and implementation.
 The combination of these steps meets the requirements of this element.